quenio/cml/cml-specification/README.md

 - for production rules containing a returns clause, the corresponding attributes or association roles will be added to the node concept.

+## Syntax Tree Builder

+In order to build the syntax tree, the buider will have methods called when traversing the production rules of the grammar during parsing.

+The following annotations are used to determine when to call each builder method:
+- @BeforeRule to call createXxxxxNode(...) methods before evaluating the specified grammar rule.
+- @AfterRule to call includeXxxxxNode(...) methods after evaluating the specified rule.

+The "include" methods of @AfterRule may have parameters corresponding to the terminal nodes parsed by the rule.

 ## Model Synthesizers

 The ModelSynthesizer will synthesize the attributes of the syntax tree based on the node's terminals and the node's children.